Case Study

 • The trust created a new guaranteed Band 5 preceptee nurse post for students who complete their placements with the trust and successfully graduate.

-• Relationships were built with higher education institutes beyond their locality.
+• Relationships were built with higher education institutes beyond the local area, creating a pipeline that can be reactivated if nursing vacancies increase in future.

 • The trust ensured a positive candidate journey from pre-interview support to post-recruitment career advice.

-• The trust increased the number of student nurses applying for posts by 144 per cent from 34 to 83 students.
+• The trust increased the number of student nurses applying for posts by 144 per cent from 34 to 83 students during the initial campaign.

 What the organisation faced